 These same lakes are famous for giant pike and the feisty "muskie."
 Cass Lake is another lake known for great muskie fishing.

-Minnesota is also among the best bass fishing spots in the U.S. In addition crappie and sunfish are abundant in many lakes and our rivers produce trophy size catfish.
+Minnesota is also among the best bass fishing spots in the U.S. especially in Southern Minnesota.
+In addition crappie and sunfish are abundant in many lakes and our rivers produce trophy size catfish.

 If fly fishing is your choice, you will find more than 2,600 miles of trout streams along the North Shore of Lake Superior and in the river valleys of southeastern Minnesota.
 Catch brown trout, rainbow, and our native "brookies."